 Treatment for Meth Addiction

 Given the severity of meth addiction, a comprehensive recovery effort is often necessary.
-This may include medical detox, residential treatment, and a transition into intensive outpatient (IOP) with group living, outpatient counselling, and support groups.
-It is important to recognize that methamphetamine addiction is a chronic illness that is treatable but not curable.
-Intentional and consistent efforts across the duration of one’s life are most promising.
+Treatment may include medical detox, residential treatment, and intensive outpatient (IOP).
+Methamphetamine addiction is a chronic illness that is treatable but not curable.
+Intentional and consistent efforts throughout recovery lead to promising results.

 Rehab